-The round ends when 1 player has revealed all 16 of their cards.
+The round ends when one player has revealed all twelve of their cards.
 One final turn occurs for the remaining players.
 Finally, players reveal their remaining cards and calculate points.
 There is a risk to ending the round, because that player must have the lowest score or their points are doubled.

 Additional rounds are played until one player meets or exceeds 100 points.
 The player with the lowest score wins the game.
 There is one special condition in the game.
 If a player has three cards in a row a vertical row that are the same number they may remove the entire column.

 Skyjo is a great addition to any game collection.
 It supports of wide range of players and scales well at all player counts.
 Being able to support up to eight players is a huge asset.
 It is challenging to find a game, which is not a party game, that supports such a high player count.
 Skyjo’s rules are simple and easy to learn.
 It fits a casual gaming and multi generational gaming setting.